For many years, mobile browsers applied a 300-350ms delay between

 This sets the viewport width to the same as the device, and is generally a best-practice for mobile-optimized sites.
 With this tag, browsers assume you've made text readable on mobile, and the double-tap-to-zoom feature is dropped in favour of faster clicks.

 If for some reason you cannot make this change, you can use

 touch-action: manipulation to achieve the same effect either across the page or on particular elements:

-This technique isn't supported in Firefox, so the viewport tag is much preferred.
+This technique isn't supported in Safari, so the viewport tag is much preferred.

 Is losing double-tap-to-zoom an accessibility concern?

 No. Pinch zoom continues to work, and OS features cater for users who find this gesture difficult.
 On Android, magnification gestures takes care of it.
 Tools like this even work outside the browser.

 FastClick by FT Labs uses touch events to trigger clicks faster and removes the double-tap gesture.
 It looks at the amount your finger moved between